Canon 100D vs Pentax KP

 |Canon 600D« »||APS-C||17.9||5184||3456||1080/30p||22.1||11.5||793||65||Canon 600D|

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the KP provides a faster frame rate than the 100D.
 It can shoot movie footage at 1080/60i, while the Canon is limited to 1080/30p.

 Feature comparison: Canon 100D vs Pentax KP

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 100D and the KP are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the KP offers a wider field of view (100%) than the one in the 100D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the KP has a higher magnification (0.63x vs 0.54x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 100D, the Pentax KP, and comparable cameras.